Bodysnatcher (band)

 Bodysnatcher is an American deathcore band from Florida founded in 2014.

 History

 Founded in 2014, they released their debut EP Abandonment in 2015.
 They have since released three studio albums: Death of Me in 2017, This Heavy Void in 2019 and Bleed-Abide in 2022.
 In 2024, they released their second EP Vile Conduct.

-Style
+On November 7, 2025 they released a single with a video, Blade Between The Teeth.
+On January 26, 2026, they released a new single, The Maker and announced their fourth studio album, Hell Is Here, Hell Is Home which released on April 10, 2026 with MNRK Heavy.

+Musical style and influences

 The band has been described as deathcore with an emphasis on hardcore elements.

+They have cited influences including Black Tongue, Overthrower, Traitors, King Conquer, Terror and Hatebreed.